Company Detail

 We are committed to consistently delivering excellent services and continuously looking to improve through a creative workforce that feels empowered to act in service of our shared purpose.
 Committed to our Community East and North Hertfordshire Teaching NHS Trust is committed to equality, diversity and inclusion for all job applicants, staff, patients and the wider community.
 We want to create a workforce which represents the communities we serve.
 We are on a journey to become a more inclusive organisation and we welcome applications from everyone regardless of their background.
 In particular we encourage applications from candidates with disabilities, and candidates from Black, Asian and Minority ethnic (BAME) backgrounds who are currently under-represented in various parts of our workforce .
 We understand the importance of balancing work and home life.
 We are committed to support flexible working for our staff wherever possible and all our employees are given the opportunity to discuss potential for flexible working.
 We are proud to be a Disability Confident employer and achieved our status in 2019.
 We will remove barriers that prospective candidates might face at any stage of our recruitment process.
 If you have a disability and would like the advert in an alternative format, or would like to talk about how we can adjust the interview process to best support you, please contact us by emailing resourcing.enh-tr@nhs.net We are also proud to support our UK armed forces by supporting Reservists, Cadet Instructors, Veterans and military spouses/partners into employment and offering supportive policies that value their contribution to the community and to our Trust.
 We are committed to being a carer-friendly environment, addressing the complex needs of families with caring responsibilities.
 In partnership with Carers in Hertfordshire, all our working carers have access to support from recruitment.
 We are also a member of Carers UK, providing resources to make balancing work and caring easier.
 Our approach is inclusive, recognizing diverse challenges and creating a supportive environment where carers feel valued.
 Read Less

-• Job overview We are seeking expressions of interest for the role...
+Job overview We are recruiting for a Registered Children's Nurse...
 Read More

 We value the diversity and experience of our community colleagues and partners, creating relationships and climates that provide an opportunity to share, collaborate and grow together.
 Respect